535th Airlift Squadron: Air Force Reserves

-The squadron was reactivated in 1949 in the Air Force Reserve at Bergstrom Air Force Base as a corollary unit to Strategic Air Command's 27th Fighter Group.
+The May 1949 Air Force Reserve program called for a new type of unit, the Corollary unit, which was a reserve unit integrated with an active duty unit.
+The plan called for corollary units at 107 locations.
+It was viewed as the best method to train reservists by mixing them with an existing regular unit to perform duties alongside the regular unit.
+As part of this program, the 535th was activated at Bergstrom Air Force Base as a corollary unit to Strategic Air Command's 27th Fighter Group.
 With no aircraft assigned, reservists of the unit flew the North American F-82 Twin Mustangs, and later, the Republic F-84 Thunderjets of the 27th.
-When most of the 27th group deployed to Korea for the Korean War, the group became affiliated with the 12th Fighter-Escort Group.
+When most of the 27th Group deployed to Korea for the Korean War, the squadron became affiliated with the 12th Fighter-Escort Group.
+All reserve corollary units were mobilized for the Korean War.
 The group was called to active service in May 1951.
-After its personnel were used to man other units, the group was inactivated in June.
+After its personnel were used to man other units, the squadron was inactivated in June.

-In 1952 the squadron was redesignated as the 535th Troop Carrier Squadron, became part of the newly constituted 87th Troop Carrier Wing under the wing base organization system, and was activated at Atterbury Air Force Base.
-The 87th wing replaced the 923d Reserve Training Wing at Atterbury when reserve flying operations resumed there.
+The reserve mobilization for the Korean War had left the reserve without aircraft.
+In 1951, Continental Air Command (ConAC) formed the 923rd Reserve Training Wing to train reservists at Atterbury Air Force Base, Indiana.
+Anticipating the return of mission aircraft to reserve units, ConAC replaced the 923rd Wing with the newly constituted 87th Troop Carrier Wing on 15 June 1952.
+The squadron was redesignated as the 535th Troop Carrier Squadron, became part of the 87th Wing, and was activated at Atterbury.
 The squadron operated Curtiss C-46 Commandos to train reservists.
-In February 1953 the 434th Troop Carrier Group was released from active duty and activated in the reserves, and its 71st Troop Carrier Squadron assumed the mission, personnel and equipment of the 535th.
+In February 1953 the 434th Troop Carrier Group, a reserve unit that had been called to active duty in 1951, was released from active duty and activated in the reserve, replacing the 87th Wing, and its 71st Troop Carrier Squadron assumed the mission, personnel and equipment of the 535th.

 Vietnam War

+In August 1966, the Air Force and the Army began implementing Project Red Leaf, which would transfer responsibility for the de Havilland Canada C-7 Caribou from the Army to the Air Force following the Johnson-McConnell agreement of 1966.
+At Vung Tau Air Base, South Vietnam, Air Force personnel began being assigned to the 57th Aviation Company.
+The Department of Defense had ordered that the 483d Tactical Airlift Wing's new squadrons be located on Air Force installations, not on Army posts, and the cadre of the wing at Cam Ranh Bay Air Base began planning to move squadron level operations operating from small Army camps to permanent sites when the Air Force units were activated.
+On 1 January 1967, the 457th Squadron was organized and took over Caribou operations from the 57th Company.